nordcloud/cognito-authorizer/README.md

 - access, id and standard tokens
 - token verification
 - token payload decrypting (claims)
-- buidling proper responses from custom authorizer
+- building proper responses from a custom authorizer

-You don't need to wory about JWT.
+You don't need to worry about JWT.
 The `GetIDClaims`, `GetAccessClaims` and `GetStandardClaims` will do the work for you, so you can focus only on building `APIGatewayCustomAuthorizerPolicy`.

 ### About resource server context
-You can pass a context created by your custom authorier to resource server.
+You can pass a context created by your custom authorizer to the resource server.
 This is done by satisfying ContextBuilder interface.
 The method should return a `map[string]interface{}` (this is how AWS golang SDK works) but keys and values in this map have to be *strings*.
 More info [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-output.html).

 ## Example